aronlim47-maker/balance-rpg-workload-manager/README.md

 Moving a task changes when its workload is scheduled; it does not remove that workload.
 Likewise, reserving or completing a recovery activity does not automatically reduce Calamity.
 Protected recovery time, activity completion and self-reported energy are recorded separately.

 Planned decision rules.
-Before confirming a plan, the implementation will check task duration, deadlines, destination-day capacity, protected commitments and agreement status.
-Missing information returns Needs Review; an unapproved shared-task change remains Needs Agreement; and a plan that cannot satisfy the constraints returns No Feasible Plan.
+Before confirming a plan, the implementation will check task duration, deadlines, destination-day capacity and protected commitments.
+Missing information returns Needs Review, and a plan that cannot satisfy the constraints returns No Feasible Plan.
+Shared-commitment approval is outside the first release.
 These rules are specified in the design but are not yet executed by the static prototype.

 Validation plan.
 We will test the scheduling rules using normal, overloaded, missing-information and pending-agreement scenarios.
 Student walkthroughs will assess whether users understand the proposed changes and their consequences.
 The cumulative workload model will require separate evaluation against repeated self-reports before its scores are used to guide decisions.